Iberian corridor into the US

 What multi-continental Iberian past-performance costs in America.

 Iberian operators frequently arrive at US procurement with multi-continental track records concentrated in Spain, Portugal, and Latin America.
 The track records are real.
 The scale is real.
 The US procurement officer does not score against Iberian or Latin American past-performance.
-The materials read as non-US-experienced even when the operating history is substantial.
+The materials land as non-US-experienced even when the operating history is substantial.
 The American buyer is filtering on category anchor, outcome claim, US peer set, and past-performance evidence in US-recognised commercial structures.
-Iberian past-performance in Madrid, Barcelona, Lisbon, São Paulo, Mexico City, or Bogotá reads as parallel-and-irrelevant rather than as US-applicable.
+Iberian past-performance in Madrid, Barcelona, Lisbon, São Paulo, Mexico City, or Bogotá lands as parallel-and-irrelevant rather than as US-applicable.

 How engagements start